How Much Do NHL Zamboni Drivers Make? Here's the Average Salary

-How much do NHL Zamboni drivers make? originally appeared on NBC Sports Chicago
+How much do NHL Zamboni drivers make? originally appeared on NBC Sports Boston

 Ever think about what goes into sports when it comes to the locations they’re played?